VenkateshDan/data-platform-lab/TROUBLESHOOTING.md

 - **Takeaway**:
 Always write Spark outputs to user-owned HDFS paths (`/user/<username>/...`) instead of root `/` to avoid permission issues.
 ````

-⚡ This will render nicely with headings, code blocks, and bullet points.

-Want me to also make a **template section** (Error / Cause / Fix / Takeaway) so you can just reuse it for every new issue you face?